 Airis prevents cooking fires and greatly reduces the chance of smoke, without affecting normal safe cooking.
 It is ideal for protecting the elderly and others at risk from the dangers of smoke and fire, as part of a fire strategy, and to prevent sprinkler system activation.
 Airis does not react to a fire; it prevents it from starting.

 Airis comprises two parts: the Multisensor and the Power Control Unit (PCU).
 They communicate wirelessly, so there’s no wiring between them.

 Please note: this document is intended as an introduction before reading the installation manual.

 Installation is a straighforward task for an electrician.
 No further specialist training or knowledge is needed.
 The time taken for installation is less than one hour for a single unit.
 Where multiple units are being installed in one building, installation time can be as quick as 30 minutes.

 Fitting the sensor

-The sensor mounts on the splashback or on the cooker hood with very high bond tape.
+The sensor mounts on the splashback with very high bond tape.
 A ceiling mounted model is available for hobs installed within islands.